after a few days back on mozilla thunderbird...

 Upgraded to Outlook Express and used that for a wicked long time.

 Then I used webmail with Hotmail.

-Hotmail pissed me off, junked it and went with Yahoo mail.
+Hotmail ticked me off, junked it and went with Yahoo mail.

-Yahoo mail pissed me off, went back to Outlook Express.
+Yahoo mail ticked me off, went back to Outlook Express.

 Mozilla Thunderbird came about and I used that for a wicked long time.

 Gmail ticked me off (royally), switched to Windows Live Domains (Hotmail).